Condé Nast Logo

 But this isn't just an execution role.
 We're in a period of deliberate transformation - in how we build, how we design, and how we use new tools and technology to raise our bar.
 We need someone who is part of how we move forward: a change agent who brings conviction, curiosity, and craft in equal measure.

-What you'll be doing...
+What you'll be doing.

-• Using AI as part of your practice.
-You use AI tools as a working part of how you design — for rapid prototyping, generative exploration, and closing the gap between concept and execution.
+Using AI as part of your practice You use AI tools as a working part of how you design, for rapid prototyping, generative exploration, and closing the gap between concept and execution.
 You're not waiting to see what best practice looks like; you're helping to define it.

-• Partnering across disciplines.
-You build trusted relationships across design, editorial, product, and engineering.
-You speak the language of Creative Directors and engineers with equal fluency, and you translate the brand’s editorial personality into interaction systems and game experiences that feel unmistakably right for the brand.
+Partnering across disciplines You build trusted relationships across design, editorial, product, engineering, commercial and partnerships teams.
+You speak the language of Creative Directors and engineers with equal fluency, and you translate editorial and creative ambition as well as business opportunities, into actionable design improvements that actually get built.

-• Championing design culture.
-You model craft, curiosity, and clarity through your work.
-You set the standard for what "good" looks like, mentor through example, and help raise the collective bar, not just within your team, but across the wider design organisation.
+Championing design culture You model craft, curiosity, and clarity through your work.
+You set the standard for what "good" looks like, mentor through example, and help raise the collective bar — not just within your team, but across the wider design organisation.

 You'll thrive in this role if…